Powerchu/sdbf/README.md

 I was primarily motivated as before this, I was lazy to organise my download folder, and download a huge amount of files for setting up fresh installs of windows.
 It was especially bad when it comes to downloading mods for video games, since they often come in compressed archive format.
 Which means, I always end up saving the archive, and extracting the content, and never touch the archive again.
 You may ask: "Why not just 'run' the archive instead of saving"?
 Well, sometimes, the mod installation doesn't go well and problem arises whereby an overwrite is necessary.

 ## Who should use
-Lazy and cheap people who does not want to use programs like CCleaner.
+Lazy and cheap people who does not want to use programs like CCleaner, but download alot of temporary files.
 This is a launch-once-and-forget kinda deal.

 ## How to use
   0. Download by clicking the green Code button then Download As Zip.